wp-plugins/events-made-easy/readme.txt

 == Changelog ==

 = 1.1.7 =
+* Feature: maptype for google maps can be defined in the settings for global and individual maps (Roadmap, Satellite, Hybrid or Terrain)
 * Improvement: remove some unneeded caching in the EME admin section.
 * Bugfix: better all-day indication in ical
 * Bugfix: make #_TOTALPRICE and #_TOTALPRICExx also work for "Booking mails" reminders